vuejs/apollo/docs/guide/apollo/README.md

 })
 ```

+Only `$query` option is supported.
+[Other options](https://www.apollographql.com/docs/react/api/apollo-client.html#DefaultOptions) are not supported for now.

 ## Skip all

 You can disable all the queries for the component with `skipAllQueries`, all the subscriptions with `skipAllSubscriptions` and both with `skipAll`: